jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Staff, rare (requires attunement by a bard, cleric, or druid)

 This staff has 10 charges.
-While holding it, you can use an action to expend 1 or more of its charges to cast one of the following spells from it, using your spell save DC and spellcasting ability modifier: [[cure wounds]] (1 charge per spell level, up to 4th), [[lesser restoration]] (2 charges), or [[mass cure wounds]] (5 charges).
+While holding it, you can use an action to expend 1 or more of its charges to cast one of the following spells from it, using your spell save DC and spellcasting ability modifier: [[Cure Wounds]] (1 charge per spell level, up to 4th), [[Lesser Restoration]] (2 charges), or [[Mass Cure Wounds]] (5 charges).

 The staff regains 1d6 + 4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
 On a 1, the staff vanishes in a flash of light, lost forever.